redhat-cop/group-sync-operator/README.md

 ### IBM Security Verify

 Groups defined in [IBM Security Verify](https://help.okta.com/en/prod/Content/Topics/users-groups-profiles/usgp-main.htm) (ISV) can be synchronized into OpenShift.
+Currently only the `userName` field from ISV will be synchronized.
 The developer docs for the ISV API can be found [here](https://docs.verify.ibm.com/verify/page/api-documentation).
 The following table describes the set of configuration options for the provider:

 | Name | Description | Defaults | Required |